Followers

 The Road to Destruction

-On 9 July 1755, Braddock's force crossed the Monongahela River west of a place called Turtle Creek.
-Braddock's advance guard of 300 grenadiers and colonials with two cannons under Lieutenant Colonel Thomas Gage (later of Boston infamy) began to move ahead.
-Washington tried to warn him of the flaws in his plan but Gage ignored him.
-Confident there was no enemy about, they moved out in column along a narrow path under the heavy wooded canopy.
-Then unexpectedly, Gage's advance guard came upon the French and Indians, who were hurrying to stop the British at the river.
-But behind schedule and too late to set an ambush, they ran head-on into Gage's men.
-The enemy forces were led by a French Captain named Beaujeu, who fell mortally wounded at the opening of the engagement.
-The surprise of two forces colliding into each other initially surprised both sides.
-But the French and Indians rallied quickly and began to pour a murderous fire into the British column.
-After an exchange of fire, Gage's men fell back.
-In the narrow confines of the road, they collided with the main body of Braddock's force, which had advanced rapidly when the shots were heard.
-The entire column dissolved in disorder as the Canadian militiamen and Indians enveloped them and continued to snipe at the British flanks from the woods on the sides of the road.
-Musket balls buzzed through the woods, striking tree limbs with a crack and leaves with a zing.
-But it was the silent rounds that struck man after man.
-War cries and death from behind the dense undergrowth took also its toll on the British, as did the heat.
-Then the French regulars began advancing along the road and began to push the British back.
-The British organized defense collapsed.
+On July 9, 1755, Braddock's force crossed the Monongahela River west of a place called Turtle Creek.
+Braddock's advance guard of 300 grenadiers and colonials, along with two cannons under Lieutenant Colonel Thomas Gage (later known in Boston for his infamy), began to move ahead.
+Washington tried to warn him about the flaws in his plan, but Gage ignored him.
+Confident that there was no enemy nearby, they advanced in a column along a narrow path beneath the heavy wooded canopy.
+Suddenly, Gage's advance guard encountered the French and Indians, who were rushing to stop the British at the river.
+However, behind schedule and too late to set an ambush, they collided directly with Gage's men.
+The enemy forces were led by a French captain named Beaujeu, who became mortally wounded at the start of the engagement.
+The initial encounter of the two forces caught both sides off guard.
+Yet, the French and Indians quickly regrouped and started unleashing a deadly fire into the British column.
+After an exchange of gunfire, Gage's men fell back.
+In the narrow confines of the road, they crashed into the main body of Braddock's force, which had advanced rapidly upon hearing shots.
+The entire column dissolved in chaos as Canadian militiamen and Indians surrounded them and continued to snipe at the British flanks from the woods flanking the road.
+Musket balls zipped through the trees, striking limbs with a crack and leaves with a zing.
+But it was the silent rounds that hit man after man.
+War cries and death from behind the thick undergrowth also took a toll on the British, as did the heat.
+Then the French regulars began advancing along the road and pushed the British back.
+The British's organized defense collapsed.

 Indians ambush the British column

-Despite deadly bullets from seemingly all directions, the British officers tried to rally the men.
-The British also tried to employ some of their cannon.
-But again the narrow confines prevented effective use.
-The colonial militias and troops rallied and engaged the Indians with aimed fire.
-But some of them received "friendly fire" from panicked British regulars, still attempting to maintain their formations.
-The fighting lasted several hours.
-Washington was all over the place, trying to take charge where he could.
-He rallied small parties and, when Braddock was shot from his horse, he established a rearguard and ensured the wounded commander reached safety.
-Many other officers died trying to rally and lead their men.
-The Indians did a good job of picking off the officers, who suffered an extremely high proportion of casualties.
-Washington himself had two horses shot out from under him and bullets pierced his clothes, but he came out with not one scratch on him.
-By sunset, the surviving British and colonial forces were fleeing back down the road they had built.
+Despite deadly bullets coming from seemingly all directions, the British officers attempted to rally their men.
+The British also tried to employ some of their cannons, but the narrow confines hindered effective use again.
+The colonial militias and troops rallied and engaged the Indians with aimed fire, but some received "friendly fire" from panicked British regulars who were still trying to maintain their formations.
+The fighting lasted several hours, with Washington moving everywhere, trying to take charge where he could.
+He rallied small groups, and when Braddock was shot from his horse, he established a rearguard to ensure the wounded commander reached safety.
+Many other officers perished trying to rally and lead their men.
+The Indians did a remarkable job of picking off the officers, who suffered an extremely high rate of casualties.
+Washington himself had two horses shot out from under him, and bullets pierced his clothing, yet he emerged without a scratch.
+By sunset, the remaining British and colonial forces were fleeing back down the road they had built.

 Gen Braddock falls wounded